polys18/BlackJackHelper/README.md

 ## Testing

-(The tests currently failed because they were written for the first version but I have updated it snce then.
+(The tests currently fail because they were written for the first version but I have updated it snce then.
 I have to update the tests.)

 Run the test suite:
 ```bash